London Town (Wings song): Lyrics and music

 The lyrics of "London Town" describe "ordinary people" and everyday life in London.

 According to Beatles biographer John Blaney, it "presents a romanticized view of London; part reportage and part fantasy."
 Blaney elaborates that it combines "idealisation with acute observations of everyday street life."
-Music professor Vincent Benitez compares the effect of "quixotic" presentation of the people of London with that of the McCartney penned Beatle song "Penny Lane."
-Benitez notes a theme of loneliness throughout the lyrics, as the singer feels alienated from the Londoners he describes.
+Music professor Vincent Benitez compared the effect of "quixotic" presentation of the people of London with that of the McCartney penned Beatle song "Penny Lane."
+Benitez noted a theme of loneliness throughout the lyrics, as the singer feels alienated from the Londoners he describes.
+Muzikalia critic Txus Iglesias also compared the theme with "Penny Lane", saying that while "Penny Lane" describes the characters of that locale affectionately and colorfully, "London Town" describes the monotony of the lives of some Londoners.

 "London Town" is a soft rock song in the key of E major.
 The introduction to the song obscures the tonic by beginning phrases in different keys, but the key of E major is established at the end of the introduction and is then used to begin the first verse.
 The fourth and final verse is also based on the key of E major but the middle two verses begin and end on the key of A major, which is the subdominant of E major.
 Benitez notes that besides using the same key, verses 1 and 4 are also linked in that they describe the singer meeting colorful Londoners and they end with the phrase "Silver rain was falling down/Upon the dirty ground of London Town."
 Besides sharing a key, verses 2 and 3 share a more pessimistic viewpoint—the singer's frustration at his inability meet ordinary people and the emptiness felt by an unemployed actor.
 These two middle verses also end with the phrase "Well, I don't know."

 The two bridges and the outro are also in A major.
 Benitez interprets the tension between the keys of E major and A major throughout the song as representing the "uncertainty felt by the protagonist, who is unsure about where to go in London."